Hiraiwa Yuna: 2018

-Hiraiwa struggled at the 2018 All-Japan Championships, finishing 55th in qualification and failing to advance to the final for a second year in a row.
-She competed on balance beam and floor at the All-Japan Event Championships, qualifying in third for balance beam and narrowly missing the floor final due to an out-of-bounds penalty.
-Hiraiwa captured the bronze medal behind Mai Murakami and Asuka Teramoto in the final, her first national medal since 2014.
-She then competed three events for Mukogawa Women's University at the All-Japan Team Championships, including the highest score on beam and second-highest score on floor, to help the team finish seventh overall.
+Hiraiwa struggled at the All-Japan Championships, finishing fifty-fifth in qualification and failing to advance to the final for a second year in a row.
+She competed on the balance beam and floor at the All-Japan Event Championships, qualifying in third for the balance beam and narrowly missing the floor final due to an out-of-bounds penalty.
+Hiraiwa captured the bronze medal behind Mai Murakami and Asuka Teramoto in the balance beam final, her first national medal since 2014.
+She then competed on three events for Mukogawa Women's University at the All-Japan Team Championships, including the highest score on beam and second-highest score on floor, to help the team finish seventh overall.

 2019

 Following a career-worst finish at the 2018 All-Japan Championships, Hiraiwa transferred from her college team, where she was coached by Japanese national team head coach Kazukuni Ohno, to train with 1996 Olympian Risa Toyoshima (née Sugawara) at the Toda Sports Club.
-Hiraiwa did not compete at the 2019 All-Japan Championships, but returned to compete on balance beam and floor at the All-Japan Event Championships in June.
-She placed 21st on beam, but qualified in first on floor.
+She did not compete at the 2019 All-Japan Championships but returned to compete on the balance beam and floor at the All-Japan Event Championships in June.
+She placed twenty-first on the beam, but qualified in first place on the floor.
 However, Hiraiwa finished fifth in the floor final.

 Hiraiwa credits the transfer to Toyoshima for gradually helping her overcome her mental struggles and fear stemming from her 2014 injury.
 She stated that Toyoshima taught her "doing [her] own gymnastics is more important than the result" and that Toyoshima's guidance allowed her to replace her fear with the "joy of gymnastics" again.

 2020

 After the COVID-19 pandemic limited international competitive opportunities, Hiraiwa began the season at the All-Japan Senior Championships where she surprised to win silver behind Mai Murakami and ahead of Hitomi Hatakeda.
-She earned the highest score on balance beam and second-highest score on floor behind Murakami en route to the silver medal.
-Hiraiwa finished only sixth at the All-Japan Championships in December due to issues on uneven bars resulting in a 19th-place finish during qualifications.
+Hiraiwa finished only sixth at the All-Japan Championships in December due to issues on uneven bars resulting in a nineteenth-place finish during qualifications.
 However, she rebounded during the all-around final to tie Hatakeda for the second-highest score of the day behind Murakami.